 Donating your voucher to charity or the NHS

-Unfortunately, For Good Causes Charity have advised that they can no longer offer the option to purchase eVouchers to donate to charities, which means the eVoucher will no longer be available to purchase.
-Customers who already have purchased a For Good Causes eVoucher only have up until 5 March 2021 to redeem it on their website.
-After this date the eVoucher will no longer be valid and will become void.
+Unfortunately For Good Causes Charity have advised that they can no longer offer the option to purchase eVouchers to donate to charities, which means the eVoucher will no longer be available to purchase.
+This means there is no current option available to donate to charity.
+We are sorry for this and are working with our suppliers to identify a replacement option.

 Requesting a physical alternative

 You can choose to receive a physical gift card instead of an online voucher.
-However, receipt of a physical gift card may be affected by the coronavirus (COVID-19) pandemic and we therefore cannot guarantee delivery within 20 days of appointment.
+However, receipt of a physical gift card may be affected by the coronavirus (COVID-19) pandemic and we therefore cannot guarantee delivery within 20 working days of your completed appointment.

-If you still wish to receive a physical gift card, please get in touch by calling the Office for National Statistics (ONS) enquiry line for free on 0800 298 5313 or email email@example.com.
+If you still wish to receive a physical gift card, please get in touch by emailing firstname.lastname@example.org.

 If you still have questions